Prospective postgraduate taught (Masters) students are able to apply for government-backed loans of up to £10,280 for Masters students.

 Keele Alumni Discount

-This is a £1,000 tuition fee waiver for Keele Alumni (UK/EU students).
+For 2018 entry (subject to Council approval) this is set to be a 20% on the tuition fee charged for Keele Alumni (UK/EU students).
 Students must be taking a taught postgraduate course at Keele University to at least 120 credits.
 The award will be offered on a pro-rata basis for some lower credit courses providing total credit study within the academic year exceeds 40 credits.

 Keele Graduate Scholarship

 This is a £500 tuition fee waiver for UK/EU students taking a taught postgraduate course at Keele University who attained first class honours in their first degree.

 This is a £850 tuition fee waiver for UK/EU students for students from backgrounds with low participation in higher education who are taking a taught postgraduate course at Keele University.
 This award is aimed at supporting traditionally under-represented groups to progress on to graduate study at Keele.